tbensky/labview_usb4000/README.md

 dependent package (labview-ng-driver), which is impossible to find.

 * You have to navigate to the STS driver, and install it manually.
-    * In Windows 10, the "Update Driver" button couldn't do it, claiming it isn't a appropriate driver.
+    * In Windows 10, the "Update Driver" button (where you tell it you 'have a disk' (as in a driver disk)) couldn't do it, claiming it isn't a appropriate driver.
     * You navigate to the STS driver .INF file and right click on it, then select the `install` option.
     * Windows may complain the driver isn't digitally signed.
 To get around this, restart the computer while holding down the [Shift] key.
 Select 'Start up options' and #7 will disable this digital signature checks (until the next boot).

-6.
+6. Once installed, you have to now switch the driver associated with the USB4000 from the WinUSB driver to this STS driver.
+You can do this by going to the device manager (hold down Windows key + X) and sifting through the drivers.

+Once the drivers were switched, the VISA resource ID will come up both in the device manager and in the Labview code.
+I think actually once I got the STS driver to install, it took over the older WinUSB